romrawinjp/romrawinjp.github.io/content/projects/facegen3d.md

 The left image is my face image and on the right is the result of the face detection.
 ![landmark-result](/images/project/face3d/landmark.png)

 But here we can see that the face is still wide, so we need to modify the image before extracting texture.
-This image will be process by croping only the face on the next step.
+Next step, this image will be processed by cropping only the face area.

 # Face Image Preprocessing

 ## Crop Face

-Here is the code for cropping face from previous detected lanmarks.
+Here is the code for cropping face from previous detected landmarks.

     def crop_face(input_image, face_landmark):
         dim = (1024, 1024)